habiburrahman-mu/rabbitmq-getting-started/README.md

     - If a message can't be routed to any queue (i.e., if there are no queues bound to the exchange, or none match the routing key), it can be sent to an AE.
     - This provides a safety net for messages that can't be routed properly.

+### Routing Key

+The routing key is a message attribute.
+The exchange might look at this key when deciding how to route the message to queues (depending on exchange type).
+The routing key is like an address for the message.

+### Binding

+The relationship between a exchange and a queue is Binding.

 ## Publish

 → Requires one tcp packet and acknowledgement.